FAQ

 Option 2: Reset by mounting the microSD

-If you don't have SSH access to your device, you can still reset the TinyPilot database by mounting the microSD card on a separate machine.
+If you don't have SSH access to your device, you can still reset the TinyPilot database by mounting the microSD card on a separate Linux-based machine.

 1. Power off your TinyPilot device.